ijprocel/Treasure-Quest/README.md

 filled with treasure.
 However, the vault requires four keys to open, which the protagonist must obtain by defeating the four bandits who’ve stolen them.

+To play, run the executable file 'final' in a terminal window.
+Alternatively, use 'make final' to recompile the source code.

 ### Game Overview:
 The game is played on a board with 36 spaces, arranged 6x6.
 The player moves around the board and can move from their current space to any adjacent space, whether diagonally,